davemackintosh/qualia/README.md

 A web components virtual dom framework.
 Write native web components, get virtual dom 💪

+> In philosophy and certain models of psychology, qualia (/ˈkwɑːliə/ or /ˈkweɪliə/; singular form: quale) are individual instances of subjective, conscious experience.
+The term "qualia" derives from the Latin neuter plural form (qualia) of the Latin adjective quālis (Latin pronunciation: [ˈkʷaːlɪs]) meaning "of what sort" or "of what kind").

 This is just me experimenting with and learning virtual dom, it's used in another side project of mine (Melodist)

 It converts your `<template>` into an ES6 template literal so you can use vanilla expressions in your template, it then renders the component as a virtual dom component for performance.